Calling all teachers and groups of curious eaters

 At the Market

-TOUR ONE OF AIM’S SEVEN FARMERS MARKETS and meet the farmers, local artisans, bakers and food purveyors.
+TOUR ONE OF AIM’S EIGHT FARMERS MARKETS and meet the farmers, local artisans, bakers and food purveyors.
 AIM’s guided tour with Mr. Green Jeans, makes for a perfect ﬁeld trip experience.
 Students will use their senses as they taste what’s in season.
 We believe that a day at the farmers market will get everyone excited about making healthy food choices by building a sense of connection to the people who grow our food.

 Year-Round | (8am-2pm)